-Comedian Louis Black once joked about an older man with Alzheimer's coming out of a Starbucks and immediately spots a Starbucks right across the street.
-He excitingly proclaims: “Look!
+Comedian Louis Black once joked about an older man with Alzheimer's who, after having a cup of coffee at a Starbucks, walks out and sees another Starbucks across the street.
+He excitingly proclaims, "Look!
 A Starbucks.
-I think I will stop in and have a cup of coffee."
-If you are planning to open a coffee shop, how do you compete with the likes of a Starbucks, seemingly on every corner?
-You may already be in operation and are asking yourself the same thing.
+I could really go for a cup of coffee."
+If you are starting a coffee shop or cafe, how do you compete with the likes of Starbucks, seemingly on every corner?
+You may already be in operation and find yourself asking the same question.
 There are many factors that contribute to winning.

-Many will start down the path to business ownership without really understanding what it takes to succeed.
+Many start down the path to business ownership without really understanding what it takes to succeed.
 Some proceed on a wing and prayer.
 The number one reason for coffee shop failure is poor planning.
 Writing a business plan is the most important step in starting any business and is often given only cursory attention.
 The secret to developing a good business plan is asking yourself the right questions.
-The magic occurs when you crystallize your thoughts and force yourself to answer them in writing.
-The devil is in the details as they say.
+The magic occurs when you crystallize your thoughts and put your answers in writing.
 Your vision, and the path to reach it, then becomes clear.